fbpx

 Business Rules Engine

 In an enterprise ecosystem, the rules engine allows other applications to access the rules repository and execute those rules at runtime.
-A request is sent to the BRMS with all the data that the rules engine needs to make a decision.
+A request is sent to the BRMS with all the data that the rules engine needs to decide.
 Once the request has been checked against the relevant rules, the rules engine returns a decision.
 As a result of this decision, the application takes some specific action.

 Business rule pseudo-code example: